-- (a) In my opinion, the accompanying financial statements, read in conjunction with the notes thereto, exhibit a true and fair view of the financial position of NSW Trains as at 30 June 2020 and of its financial performance for the year ended 30 June 2020. - (b) The financial statements have been prepared in accordance with the provisions of the Public Finance and Audit Act 1983, the Public Finance and Audit Regulation 2015, Australian Accounting Standards, which includes Australian Accounting Interpretations and the Treasurer's Directions. - (c) I am not aware, as at the date of this statement, of any circumstances which would render any particulars included in the financial statements to be misleading or inaccurate.
+- (a) presents fairly the financial position of NSW Trains as at 30 June 2021 and of its financial performance and cash flows for the year ended 30 June 2021. - (b) have been prepared in accordance with the provisions of the Government Sector Finance Act 2018, the Government Sector Finance Regulation 2018, Australian Accounting Standards, which includes Australian Accounting Interpretations and the Treasurer's Directions.

+I am not aware, as at the date of this statement, of any circumstances which would render any particulars included in the financial statements to be misleading or inaccurate.